ovh/docs/pages/storage_and_backup/object_storage/s3_winscp/guide.it-it.md

 ---
-title: Object Storage - Use S3 Object Storage with WinSCP
+title: Object Storage - Utilizza S3 Object Storage con WinSCP (EN)
 excerpt: Learn how to configure WinSCP to manage your buckets and objects
 updated: 2023-10-16
 ---